Request demo

 How PAM Automation Enhances Secure Admin Credential Management?

-By leveraging automation scripts, PAM can efficiently handle repetitive tasks such as password rotations, access reviews, and the provisioning and de-provisioning of accounts.
+By leveraging automation scripts, PAM can efficiently handle repetitive tasks such as password rotations, access reviews, and the provisioning and de-provisioning of administrative accounts.
 This not only streamlines the management process but also significantly reduces the likelihood of human error, a common source of security breaches.

 Adopting Session-Based Authentication